Military history of South Africa during World War II: Manpower

 Given the country's attitudes to race at the time, the enlistment of fighting troops from the much larger black population was hardly considered.
 Instead, in an attempt to free up as many whites as possible for the fighting and technical arms, a number of corps were formed to provide drivers and pioneers, drawn from the more acceptable Cape Coloured and Indian populations.
 These were eventually amalgamated into the Cape Corps.
 A Native Military Corps, manned by blacks, was also formed for pioneer and labouring tasks.
 For some of their tasks, individuals were armed, mainly for self-protection and guard duties, but they were never allowed to participate in actual combat against Europeans.

 Military contributions and casualties in World War II

 The South African Defence Force contributed in many theatres of war.
-South Africa's contribution consisted mainly of supplying troops, airmen and materiel for the North African campaign (the Desert War) and the Italian Campaign as well as to Allied ships that docked at its crucial ports adjoining the Atlantic Ocean and Indian Ocean that converge at the tip of Southern Africa.
+South Africa's contribution consisted mainly of supplying troops, airmen and material for the North African campaign (the Desert War) and the Italian Campaign as well as to Allied ships that docked at its crucial ports adjoining the Atlantic Ocean and Indian Ocean that converge at the tip of Southern Africa.
 Numerous volunteers also flew for the Royal Air Force.